dynamsoft-docs/camera-enhancer-docs-mobile/programming/javascript/api-reference/ui.md

 **Parameters**

-`objectFit` : specify the new fit type.
+`objectFit` : specifies the new fit type.
 At present, only "cover" and "contain" are allowed.
 Check out more on [object-fit](https://developer.mozilla.org/en-US/docs/Web/CSS/object-fit).

 **Return value**